jameschapman19/cca_zoo/docs/source/linear/linear.rst

 ----
 The base class defines the shared structure of each of the models implemented in wrappers.py.

+The idea is that new methods which inherit the base class can benefit from general functions such as demean_data and gridsearch_fit provided that

 .. autoclass:: cca_zoo.wrappers.CCA_Base
     :members:
     :undoc-members: